Positive microlocal holonomies are globally regular: Some background on categories and sheaves

 \subsection{Dg-categories and sheaves in contact and symplectic topology}

 In part due to historical reasons, the scientific development of contact and symplectic topology with regards to the study of Legendrian submanifolds has been more inclined towards the framework of dg-categories, and that of $A_\infty$-categories, a close relative of dg-categories.
 (In a sense, $A_\infty$-categories form minimal models for dg-categories.)
 To wit, the Legendrian contact dg-algebra \cite{Chekanov,EkholmEtnyreSullivan05b} and various Fukaya categories, cf.~ \cite[Chapter 2]{Seidel08} and \cite[Section 3]{GPS1}, naturally inherit their dg- and $A_\infty$-structures via the geometric counts extracted from certain moduli spaces of pseudo-holomorphic disks.
 The $\Aug_+$ and $\Aug_-$ $A_\infty$-categories, respectively studied in \cite{NRSSZ} and \cite{BourgeoisChantraine14_AugCategory}, are also instances of this phenomenon.
-If we study symplectic topology via the microlocal theory of $\infty$-sheaves, with coefficients in an $\infty$-category, a first dissonance appears at the algebraic level: Floer theoretic constructions produce dg-structures or $A_\infty$-structures, rather than $\infty$-structures.
+See \cite{CanonacoOrnaghiStellari,canonaco2024localizationscategoriesainftycategories,Pascaleff,Tanaka} for more details on the relation between dg-categories and $A_\infty$-categories.
+If we then study symplectic topology via the microlocal theory of $\infty$-sheaves, with coefficients in an $\infty$-category, a first dissonance appears at the algebraic level: Floer theoretic constructions produce dg-structures or $A_\infty$-structures, rather than $\infty$-structures.
 There are ways to address this:

 \begin{enumerate} \item Relate dg-categories (and $A_\infty$-categories) and $\infty$-categories.
 These relations are reasonably well-established in the literature, and subtleties often reside in the homotopy theory of the functors between them.
 (E.g.~on the right choices of model structures and localizations to be performed when comparing their categories of categories.)
 Relevant references here are \cite{Cohn_DG_to_stable} and \cite[Section 1.3.1]{HA}, especially \cite[Construction 1.3.1.6 and Prop.
 1.3.1.10]{HA}.
 An important construction is the dg-nerve, which inputs a dg-category and outputs a simplicial set.
 This simplicial set is to be understood as a quasi-category, one of the models for a $\infty$-category.
 The dg-nerve of a pretriangulated dg-category is stable.\\